-Revelation Chapter 21: New Jerusalem descends to the New Heaven and New Earth - Life in the millennial Kingdom of Yahuah ("God")
+Revelation Chapter 21: New Jerusalem descends to the "New" Heaven and "New" Earth - Life in the millennial Kingdom of Elohim ("God")

 Now, we have another time-sequence dilemma.
-The vast majority of Bible expositors state that the new heavens, the new earth, and New Jerusalem of Chapters 21 and 22 appear in eternity, following the Millennium.
-But 21:27 seems to indicate the presence on the new earth of those whose names are not written in the Lamb’s Book of Life and who are not allowed to enter New Jerusalem.
-Could it be, in the same way Chapters 17 and 18 are parenthetical chapters giving more details about modern, prophetic Babylon, that Chapters 21 and 22 are also parenthetical chapters giving more details about the millennial kingdom?
-In fact, Isaiah, prophesying about 900 years before the Revelation was written, indicated exactly that scenario.
+The vast majority of Bible expositors state that the "new" heaven, the "new" earth, and New Jerusalem of Chapters 21 and 22 appear in eternity, following the Millennium.
+But, 21:27 seems to indicate the presence on the "new" earth of those whose names are not written in the Lamb’s Book of Life and who are not allowed to enter New Jerusalem.
+Could it be, in the same way Chapters 17 and 18 are parenthetical chapters giving more details about modern, prophesied Babylon, that Chapters 21 and 22 are also parenthetical chapters giving more details about the New Jerusalem of the Millennial Kingdom?
+In fact, Isaiah, prophesying about 800 years before the Revelation was written, indicated exactly that scenario.
 He foretold that there will be “new heavens and a new earth” (Isaiah 65:17; 66:22) with a newly-created Jerusalem (Isaiah 65:18).
 And this is in the context of his description of the Millennium, during which,

 21:1 Now I saw (a) a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was (b) no more sea.